Reforming Research Assessment

 1 PM

-1 PM: Opening introduction by Prof. David Budtz Pedersen, Chair of the International Stakeholder Committee
+1 PM: Opening Introduction by Prof. David Budtz Pedersen, Chair of CeRRA Programme Committee, Aalborg University

-1:10 PM: Brief welcome by Prof. Per Michael Johansen, Vice-Chancellor, Aalborg University
+1:10 PM: Welcome by Prof. Per Michael Johansen, Rector, Aalborg University

-1:20 PM: Brief welcome by Ms. Christina Egelund, Minister for Higher Education and Science
+1:20 PM: Welcome by Ms. Christina Egelund, Danish Minister for Higher Education and Science

 (This session will be live streamed)